Set Up a Meeting with School Staff

 - Where to store items used to treat low blood glucose

-- Where to test blood glucose levels
+- Where to test blood glucose levels and talk about diabetes management as needed

 - A plan to report blood glucose results to you